Solidity Smart Contracts 101

 Solidity smart contracts have various uses ranging from multi signature wallets to decentralized exchanges.
 Solidity is one of the major web3 programming languages built specially for creating smart contracts and has therefore seen a steady increase in popularity.

 This article will introduce you to Solidity smart contracts, how they work and their properties.
 We will also run through Solidity smart contract syntax and data types to get you started on interacting with Solidity smart contracts for your next project.
+To expand your knowledge of Solidity, complete Alchemy University's free Solidity syntax course.

 What is a Solidity smart contract?